menu icon

 Jump to Recipe

-If cake pops intimidate you, don’t fret!
-Rice Krispies pops are SO much quicker and easier and you can customize them a million ways.
-These mummy pops take about 10 minutes to make start to finish and are perfect for packaging up in Halloween treat bags!
-This shop has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone.
 If cake pops intimidate you, don't fret!
-Rice Krispies pops are SO much quicker and easier and you can customize them a million ways.
-These mummy pops take about 10 minutes to make start to finish and are perfect for packaging up in Halloween treat bags!
+These Halloween Rice Krispies pops are SO much easier and you can customize them a million ways.
+Our mummy and Frankenstein pops take about 10 minutes to make from start to finish and are perfect for packaging up in Halloween treat bags!
+This post was originally shared in 2015 and now includes a step-by-step video.

-I’m such a sucker for fun holiday and seasonal treats.
-Give me a blank canvas like a Kellogg’s® Rice Krispies Treat® and I’ll give it a huge dose of cuteness with a sprinkling of ridiculousness any day of the week!
+I'm such a sucker for fun holidays and seasonal treats.
+Give me a blank canvas like a Rice Krispies treat and I'll give it a huge dose of cuteness with a sprinkling of ridiculousness any day of the week!

 Ingredients:

-DIY double boiler: place a pot on the stove.
+DIY double boiler: place a large saucepan on the stove.
 Add 1-2 inches of water.
 Heat until the water is simmering.
-Reduce heat to low.
+Reduce to low heat.
 Place a glass or metal bowl over the pot.
 The bowl needs to be big enough to not sink into the water and make sure that there is space between the water and the bottom of the bowl.
-Add chocolate chips to the bowl and stir until melted.
+Add chocolate chips to the bowl and stir until melted with a smooth consistency.

 Spoon chocolate over each treat, spreading and covering both the front and the back.

 Repeat with remaining Rice Krispies Treats.
-Let sit 5 minutes.
-Spoon remaining white chocolate into sandwich baggie and cut corner.
-Drizzle over each Rice Krispies Treat to give it the mummy “look”.
+Let sit for 5 minutes.
+Spoon the remaining white chocolate into a sandwich baggie and cut off a corner.
+Drizzle over each Rice Krispies Treat to give it the mummy "look".

 If cake pops intimidate you, don't fret!
-Rice Krispies pops are SO much quicker and easier and you can customize them a million ways.
-These mummy pops take about 10 minutes to make start to finish and are perfect for packaging up in Halloween treat bags!
+These Halloween Rice Krispies pops are SO much easier and you can customize them a million ways.
+Our mummy and Frankenstein pops take about 10 minutes to make from start to finish and are perfect for packaging up in Halloween treat bags!

 Print Pin Rate